MahtabEK/Elastic-Search/README.md

 3) Why we might replicate an index.

-4)Why your cluster health is yellow.
+4) Why your cluster health is yellow.

 - Indexing Reddit